sheucm/cifar/README.md

 cifar training model using tensorflow

 # Overview
-In this project, it build a model through tensorflow framework to learn cifar10 dataset.
+In this project, it build a model through tensorflow framework to learn cifar10 dataset. <br />
 There are 50,000 training images and 10,000 testing images in cifar10 with 32x32 size, and is seperated into 10 classes.
-This project simply implement a Convolutional Neural Network to learn these 10 categoreis.
+This project simply implement a Convolutional Neural Network to learn these 10 categoreis. <br />
-The result can be seen using tensorboard by typing
+The result can be seen using tensorboard by typing <br />
 ```
 tensorboard --logdir /path/to/log
 ```